 Service Unit and Student Affairs.
-LECC of graduation and residency requiremen OM does not guar ts. antee employment upon successful completion
+LECOM does not guarantee employment upon successful completion of graduation and residency requirements.

 8. STUDENT AFFAIRS

 INTRODUCTION: STUDENT AFFAIRS

 The mission of Student Affairs is to provide recruitment and admissions support for all LECOM programs.
 It is to develop and maintain policies and procedures in support of LECOM's student, faculty, and administration in concert with the educational mission of the institution.
 In addition, Student Affairs is to provide advising, financial aid counseling, and support services to help students adjust to all aspects of their education at LECOM.